2/2/06

 The program used for these simulations was NEC-4/EZNEC4 by Lewallen (W7EL), which is one of the programs approved by QST.
 Data points were produced every 12 MHz (UHF) or 2 MHz (VHF).
 Some problems were encountered which necessitated approximations, so the data is not highly accurate.
 But the author stands behind the principal features of the graphs and resulting conclusions.
 The antenna model files are available for viewing.

-(The files are at http://hometown.aol.com/kq6qv/SIMS .
-This is an anonymous FTP site.
+(The files are at http://www.hdtvprimer.com/SIMS/ .
 Go first to the file README.TXT.)

 Raw Gain for some common UHF antennas